learn2410/srt_correct/README.md

 The utility can be useful for people learning a foreign language by watching movies with subtitles.
   If you have a movie in the language you need, then subtitles can be downloaded from the Internet, but most often these subtitles will be out of sync with the audio.
 This utility will help solve this problem.
-The opesource library is used for recognition [Vosk](https://alphacephei.com/vosk/) supporting more than 20 languages and working offline
+The opensource library is used for recognition [Vosk](https://alphacephei.com/vosk/) supporting more than 20 languages and working offline

 ## Run